 Ah, winter.
 The nights draw in, the days become shorter and the weather is colder and wetter.
 Disheartening?
 Well, maybe slightly, but certainly not if you happen to be in London.
-That miserable combination certainly doesn’t stop the UK’s capital from continuing to be a thronging hotspot of fun and amusement!
+That miserable combination certainly doesn’t stop the UK’s capital having great things to do.
 With 6 hostels within the confines of the North Circular, YHA are perfectly positioned to offer great value accommodation for your winter trip to London.
+Here are our top picks of 10 great things to do in London this winter.

 A somewhat obvious choice maybe, but no guide to winter in London is complete without mention of Winter Wonderland, London’s giant-sized celebration of all things Christmas within Hyde Park.
-Celebrating its 10th year, and with Christmas markets, ice skating, a Ferris wheel and plenty more on offer, make time during your trip to the capital to enjoy this Christmas cracker.
+Celebrating its 11th year, and with Christmas markets, ice skating, a Ferris wheel and plenty more on offer, make time during your trip to the capital to enjoy this Christmas cracker.
+A very popular thing to do in London this winter.

 Top tip: Hyde Park Winter Wonderland is always extremely popular, so be sure to book in advance to enjoy some of the more popular attractions – particularly ice skating.